 - ¼ C sour cream

 - ½ teaspoon fresh lemon juice

 - pinch of salt

-- 3 tbsp crisp-cooked and crumbled bacon (about 3 slices)
+- 3 tablespoon crisp-cooked and crumbled bacon (about 3 slices)

-- 2 to 3 tsp chopped fresh chives
+- 2 to 3 teaspoon chopped fresh chives

 - Slice the eggs in half lengthwise.
 Take the yolks out of each and put into a medium bowl.
 Reserve 12 of the egg halves, and finely chop up the remaining 2 egg halves.

 - Mash the yolks with a fork.
 Add the mayonnaise, sour cream, Dijon and yellow mustards, lemon juice, pepper and salt.
 Mix well.
 Add the chopped egg halves, 2 ½ tablespoons of the bacon, cheese and chives, then mix well (it will be lumpy from the chopped egg and bacon).
 Taste and add more salt if needed.